A guide to the United Nations SDGs: Sustainable Gift Hampers

-The UN Sustainable Development Goals or SDGs for short – You may have heard of them, or maybe you’ve seen the UN colour wheel logo – but what do they mean and why are they important, and what does this have to do with a sustainable gift hamper?
+The UN Sustainable Development Goals or SDGs for short – You may have heard of them, or maybe you’ve seen the UN colour wheel logo – but what do they mean, why are they important, and what does this have to do with a sustainable gift hamper?

 Each SDG aims to address a specific and critical issue for humanity and our planet.
 It can be hard to know how to begin exploring such complex topics, or even if we as individuals can make an impact.

 But we absolutely can!